antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 ## Introduction

-In this (computational Markdown) document we show how to derive with Raku a fast and simple Machine Learning (ML) classifier that classifies natural language commands made with Domain Specific Languages (DSLs) of a set of computational workflows.
+In this (computational Markdown) document we show how to derive with Raku a fast, accurate, and compact Machine Learning (ML) classifier that classifies natural language commands made within the Domain Specific Languages (DSLs) of a certain set of computational ML workflows.

 For example, such classifier should classify the command *"calculate document term matrix"* as a Latent Semantic Analysis (LSA) workflow command.
 (And, say, give it the label "LatentSemanticAnalysis".)

-The primary motivation for making DSL-classifier is to speed up the parsing of specifications that belong to a (somewhat) large collection of workflow DSLs.
+The primary motivation for making a DSL-classifier is to speed up the parsing of specifications that belong to a (somewhat) large collection of computational workflow DSLs.
 (For example, the Raku package [AAp5] has twelve workflows.)

-*Remark:* Such classifier is used in the Mathematica package provided by the ["NLP Template Engine" project](https://github.com/antononcube/NLP-Template-Engine), [AAr2, AAv1].
+**Remark:** Such classifier is used in the Mathematica package provided by the ["NLP Template Engine" project](https://github.com/antononcube/NLP-Template-Engine), [AAr2, AAv1].

 Here is a mind-map that summarizes the methodology of ML classifier making, [AA1]: